pgimalac/tm4c-embedded-attempt/README.md

 ### edX
 I followed the course from the [edX website](https://www.edx.org/course/embedded-systems-shape-the-world-microcontroller-i).

-### Lab n°8
+### Lab n°9
-Like Lab n°6 but the switch and led are on the protoboard.
-When the button is switched, the led toggles, otherwise it stays on.
+The led flashes at a frequency of 10Hz if either SW1 or SW2 are pressed, otherwise it is off.

+Every time the input (SW1 or SW2) changes, add the values of PF4, PF1, PF0 in an array.